nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: lessons with title including either "tutorial" or "lab" will be displayed

    1. Test case: `find-lesson datetime:10-11-2020 12:00`<br>
-      Expected: lessons happening on 10-1102020 at 12:00 will be displayed.
+      Expected: lesson happening on 10-1102020 at 12:00 will be displayed.

-   1. Other incorrect delete commands to try: `delete-lesson`, `delete-lesson x`, `...` (where x is larger than the list size or negative number)<br>
-      Expected: Similar to previous.

 ### Deleting a lesson